jsspencer/testcode/docs/userconfig.rst

     testcode.run_cmd.
 submit_template [string]
-    Path to a template of a submit script used to submit jobs to a queueing system.  testcode2 will replace the string given in submit_pattern with the command(s) to run the test.
+    Path to a template of a submit script used to submit jobs to a queueing system.  testcode will replace the string given in submit_pattern with the command(s) to run the test.
 The submit script must do all other actions (e.g. setting environment variables, loading modules, copying files from the test directory to a local disk and copying files back afterwards).
 No default.